14th Street corridor

 Virginia brewery Aslin plans to bring a family-friendly beer garden to DC’s 14th Street this fall.
 The auto-themed venue will feature 24 taps, Adirondack chairs, and picnic tables.

 2. Pen Druid

 Beer snobs go out of their way to sip the wild-fermented beers and ciders from this destination brewery.
 Its new location near Shenandoah National Park is worth a drive for the stunning views of the Blue Ridge Mountains alone.

-DC’s newest brewery, in a former freight-rail depot, boasts an arts venue for live music and events, arcade games, and beers such as the Equal Marriage dark wheat and the 8 Wards pale ale.
+One of DC’s newest breweries, in a former freight-rail depot, boasts an arts venue for live music and events, arcade games, and beers such as the Equal Marriage dark wheat and the 8 Wards pale ale.

 The District’s first modern-day brewery is celebrating its tenth anniversary.
 One new addition: an outdoor beer garden with picnic tables and, on weekends, food-truck fare.